Why Dr. Jeckyll Becomes Mr. Hyde After Your Resignation

 - Don’t give up.
 Don’t let your attendance and/or punctuality slide – it will be remembered;

 - Don’t badmouth the job, your boss(es) [yes, even the nasty one], or your company during your notice period and beyond.
-Your colleagues and possibly some friends still work there and may think/feel differently about the organization [it will look like sour grape on your part];
+Your colleagues and possibly some friends still work there and may think/feel differently about the organization [it will look like sour grapes on your part];

 - Don’t become overly sensitive to changes in routine or process(es);